3-electric-sheep/wisdk_ios/README.md

 }
 ```

+**IMPORTANT** You need to set the environment prior to calling start as this determines the following :-

+ * endpoint
+ * provider
+ * push profile (used to select the correct FCM project id or APN certificate

 ### configure

 Configuration is done completely through the TESConfig object.
 It is used to bind a provider with an app and describe how the WiSDK should